 A brief overview for the non-science major.
-Course does not require a working knowledge in math, chemistry or physics.
-A study of basic mechanisms and requirements for life at the cellular level, and basic anatomy of the major systems of the body and how the systems functionally unite to support and maintain the life of the organism.
+A study of basic mechanisms and requirements for life at the cellular level.
+Basic anatomy of the major systems of the body and how the systems functionally unite to support and maintain the life of the organism.
 Laboratory included.